MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODeletedContainer.md

 ms.reviewer:
 ---

-# Restore-SPODeletedContainer
+# Restore-SPODeletedContainer​

-Restore-SPODeletedContainer –Identity <ContainerID>​

-Restore-SPODeletedContainer –Identity <ContainerURL>​

-Restore-SPODeletedContainer –Identity <ContainerSiteURL>​

 ## SYNOPSIS

-Restores the specified SharePoint Embedded container previously placed in the Recycle Bin.
+Recovers the specified SharePoint Embedded container from the Recycle Bin.

 ## SYNTAX